 STUDENTS from Newman Senior Technical College will compete on the grand stage of the National WorldSkills Championships from June 2 to June 4.

-It is Australia’s biggest vocational education and excellence competition, held every two years.
+It is Australia’s most significant vocational education and excellence competition, held every two years.

 Selected regional competitors bring their best to the national stage and compete against their industry peers from around the country.